Childhood and Education Journey of Maria Shriver in Timeline

 November 2008: Launch of California Legacy Trails

-In November 2008, Maria Shriver launched the California Legacy Trails, a web-based multimedia learning tool designed to help students learn California history.
+In November 2008, Maria Shriver launched the California Legacy Trails, a web-based multimedia learning tool to help students learn California history.

-2010: The Women's Conference Attendance
+2010: The Women's Conference Attracted Over 30,000 Attendees

 May 9, 2011: Separation Announcement